bhavsec/reconspider/README.md

 **--domain**

-This feature give you in depth-information about particular domain including locations, description, emails, employees and so more.
+This option give you in depth-information about particular domain including locations, description, emails, employees and so more.

 ```
 python reconspider.py  --domain google.com